 3 – Systemic.
 The cross-departmental nature of alcohol policy creates systemic tensions which produce incoherent policy development and presentation.
 Other systemic issues are also important: the impact of civil service ‘churn’ on policy stability, a tendency towards ‘path dependency’ which entrenches the power of established stakeholders, and the institutional tendency within the civil service to maintain established ‘thought styles’ (Hallsworth et al., 2011; Stevens 2011).
 Importantly, none of these were counterbalanced in England, by any high-profile ministerial advocacy or media support, in contrast to the Scottish situation (Katikireddi et al., 2014a).

 4 – Evidential.
 The evidence base for alcohol policy is multifaceted; different bodies of evidence have traction with different policy actors.
-Furthermore, while scientific evidence can inform political judgement, personal and political values, as well as pragmatic and electoral considerations, are elements of the decision-making process (Cairney 2014).
-The failure of the more radical aspects of Coalition alcohol policy was not simplyresearch evidenceo, but a reflection of the fact that evidence decisive in the wider argument.
-Additionally, the ‘heuristic’ adoption of complex polic proposals makes them more easily communicated; however, they may not chime precisely with the original science, exposing inconsistencies that opponents can easily target.
+Furthermore, while scientific evidence can inform political judgement, personal and political values, as well as pragmatic and electoral considerations, are fundamental elements of the decision-making process (Cairney 2014).
+The failure of the more radical aspects of Coalition alcohol policy was not simply a refusal to accept research evidence on alcohol harm, but also a reflection of the fact that this body of evidence was not, ultimately, decisive in the wider argument.
+Additionally, the ‘heuristic’ adoption of complex policy proposals makes them more easily communicated; however, they may not chime precisely with the original science, exposing inconsistencies that opponents can easily target.

 While it is often 'politically important that decisions should be seen to be founded in proper, rational processes' (Jenkins, 2007: 27), as many recent commentators have argued, simply insisting that policymakers ‘follow the evidence’ is naïve in its understanding of the policy process, and unrealistic in terms of understanding how policy should be made (Marmot, 2004; Hallsworth et al. 2011; Cairney, 2014a; Toner et al. 2014; MacGregor: 2013; Stevens, 2011).
-The ‘messiness’ of policy doesn’t mean ‘politicians disregard evidence, nor that they should … but it also does not mean that ministers will always act exactly as the evidence apparently indicates, no that they always should.
+The ‘messiness’ of policy doesn’t mean ‘politicians disregard evidence, nor that they should … but it also does not mean that ministers will always act exactly as the evidence apparently indicates, nor that they always should.
 The separation of policy and politics is an unrealistic illusion’ (Hallsworth et al., 2011: 84-5).

 Conclusion